Want to customize your WordPress widgets?

 You can customize your widgets as a whole, or you can customize them indivudally as needed.
 This plugin gives you the option to play with both.

 If you’d like to customize the options on a more general level, just go to your WordPress dashboard and click SETTINGS, then WIDGET OPTIONS.
-You’ll be taken to a page that looks similar to this:

 If you’d like to customize your WordPress widget options for specific widgets go to your WordPress Dashboard, click on APPEARANCE, then WIDGETS.
 Drag the widget you would like to use into the widget area that you want it to show up in and the widget options appear at the bottom of that widget.